Restoration of a Bosch Wood Combi Type 500

-Although lathes with round beds have long been considered as suitable only for those of limited means - and specified accordingly - the Bosch was equipped with a proper screw-feed compound slide-rest unit complete with a swivelling, long-travel top slide (with an engraved degree scale), handles of the "balanced" kind and micrometer dials - and so obviously intended to be capable of light-duty metal as well as wood turning - rather like a larger version of the little English Wade-CAV lathe made during the 1920s.
-However, apart from unlocking it and sliding by hand, there appears to have been no method of moving the carriage along the bed - all turning having to be done (as on a precision bench lathe such as the Smart & Brown Model L) by the top slide.
+Although lathes with round beds have long been considered as suitable only for those of limited means - and specified accordingly - the Bosch was equipped with a proper screw-feed compound slide-rest unit complete with a swivelling, long-travel top slide (with an engraved degree scale), handles of the "balanced" kind and micrometer dials - it obviously being intended to be capable of light-duty metal as well as wood turning - rather like a larger version of the little English Wade-CAV lathe of the 1920s.
+However, apart from unlocking it and sliding by hand, there appears to have been no method of moving the carriage along the bed - all turning having to be done, as on a "precision bench lathe", by the top slide.

-Drive to the headstock spindle was by a multi-step, Z-section V-pulley overhung on the outside face of the headstock, the arrangement allowing an owner to rig up a cheap and simple direct-drive system from whatever motor might have been to hand.
+Drive to the headstock spindle was by a multi-step, Z-section V-pulley overhung on the outside face of the headstock, the arrangement allowing an owner to rig up a cheap and simple direct-drive system from whatever electric hand drill or other motor might have been to hand.

-It's highly likely, though unconfirmed, that the headstock would have carried a saw bench, a pair of holes being formed vertically at each side of its inner face - with wing nuts provided to secure whatever attachment was offered - and, for location, a flat section formed at the left-hand end of its top face.
-The machine also featured various other holes, including ones formed into each side of both cross and top-slide end brackets, another into the headstock half-way down its inside face (with a locking wing nut on the outside) and a further pair drilled front to back through the front face - all these pointing to the possibility of various others attachments being available.
+Mounting the accessories was made easier by the provision of various tapped holes with wing-nuts provided to secure whatever attachment was required.
+Securing points were formed into each side of both cross and top-slide end brackets, another into the headstock half-way down its inside face (with a locking wing nut on the outside) and a further pair drilled front to back through the front face.

-Clamped to the bed by a split in the base of its casting (with no visible means of alignment with the headstock), the tailstock carried a spindle driven by simple rack-and-pinion gearing - though it's not known if it has a Morse taper socket, or just a drill chuck mounted permanently in place.
+Clamped to the bed by a split in the base of its casting (with the stabilising bar at the back keeping it in alignment) the tailstock carried a spindle driven by simple rack-and-pinion gearing - probably with a No. 1 Morse taper, though this is not confirmed.